• Skip to primary navigation

 Reheat: If you want the ham warm again, you can wrap the slices in foil and warm them in the oven.

 This makes 8 generous servings, so if you have leftovers them make sure that none of it goes to waste, as there is so much that you can do with it.
-We love chopping it up and stirring it in to our 10 Minute Cream Cheese Pasta.
-You could also use it to make an epic ham sandwich, with some other roast dinner leftovers too.

-Why not make our Leek and Potato Soup and stir some chunks of chopped ham in to it or use it instead of bacon in our Healthy Carbonara.
+Why not make our Leek and Potato Soup and stir some chunks of chopped ham into it or use it instead of bacon in our Healthy Carbonara.

 You can use it in a quiche or omelette, or even put it on a pizza.
 Why not use it instead of chicken on our BBQ Chicken Pizza?